cancelself/cancelself.github.io/README.md

 ### Inspiration

-> "I am wiser than this man; it is likely that neither of us knows anything worthwhile, but he thinks he knows something when he does not, whereas when I do not know, neither do I think I know; so I am likely to be wiser than he to this small extent, that I do not think I know what I do not know.
+> "I am wiser than this man; it is likely that neither of us knows anything worthwhile, but he thinks he knows something when he does not, whereas when I do not know, neither do I think I know; so I am likely to be wiser than he to this small extent, that I do not think I know what I do not know."

 > "It is not that there are no words, but just not-knowing.
 Not-knowing is a straightforward bare heart.
 It is bright and clear not-seeing.”